 Maintaining Your Traction

-The biggest risk of driving under adverse weather condition is having your tires slip and losing control of your vehicle.
+The biggest risk of driving under adverse weather conditions is having your tires slip and losing control of your vehicle.
 This is a particular concern during a rainstorm or ice storm.

 If your car loses its traction, there are a few ways to react to help you regain control of your vehicle and avoid an accident.
 Most importantly, you should resist applying your brakes, as this can worsen your skid.
 Removing your foot from the accelerator and letting your vehicle stop on its own is the safer solution.
 If you live in an area with frequent rain or other slippery driving conditions, you should make sure your tires are equipped with moisture channeling.